County Jails Struggle To Treat Mentally Ill Inmates

 "The mental illness leads to them committing these crimes and there's really no place else for them to go, so they come here," he says.
 "This is not a hospital.
 This is a jail.
 You do the best you can."

-But it's not easy, Snyder says, for any jail to provide the kind of one-on-one mental health treatment many inmates need.
+But it's not easy, Snyder says, for any jail to provide the kind of one-on-one mental health treatment that many inmates need.

 In the omnibus bill approved by Congress in March, appropriations for the Department of Justice's Mentally Ill Offender Treatment and Crime Reduction Act was increased $30 million — more than double the previous year's allocation.
-The Act was initially authorized by Congress in 2004 to facilitate collaboration among those working on the front lines of criminal justice, juvenile justice, mental health services and substance use treatment.
+The act was initially authorized by Congress in 2004 to facilitate collaboration among those working on the front lines of criminal justice, juvenile justice, mental health services and substance use treatment.

 Looking ahead